 I don’t care who you are, you can always use a little more fun in your life.
 Years ago, there was a telemarketer at a studio I worked at who used to tell people he spoke to, “Yes, ballroom dancing.
 You’ll love it…it’s good, clean fun.”
-I always got a kick out of that.
+I always got a kick out of it when he said that.
 But, you know, it’s so true.
 Thanks for a great line, Grant.

-2. Physical and mental fitness improve significantly with ballroom dancing.
+2. Physical and mental fitness improve significantly.

-Here is an informative post that explains why learning new and interesting things will lead to healthier mental fitness, “Treat Your Brain Like a Muscle: Exercise It”.
+Here’s a post that explains why learning new and interesting things will lead to healthier mental fitness, “Treat Your Brain Like a Muscle: Exercise It”.

-3. Ballroom dancing gives you a better social life.
+3. Ballroom dancing improves your social life.

 4. Meet new people and make more friends.

 As you become a part of the dance community, you’ll find your circle of friends widening.
 Whether you’re going to a studio, a group class, or a club, it’s a piece of cake to make new acquaintances.
 In addition, the best part is you already have a common interest.